Maskul93/Maskul_NN/README.md

   - **do_folds_intra_subject**: This function creates the folds to feeed the NN on the _**same patient**_.

+## Windows Creation
+### Parameters
+ - ``sliding``: If true, it allows to use the sliding windows approach.
+ - ``sliding_pace``: The name says everything.
+ - ``predict_central_sample``: If true, it allows to predict the central sample between two overlapping windows.
+Indeed, the pace must be smaller than the ``window_size``.

+ - ``discard_transitions``: If true, it eliminates the windows in which there is a transition in the label, according to a threshold.
+ - ``threshold``: It is required to establish which window needs to be discarded.
+A threshold equal to **1** means that the labels in the window must be all equal, otherwise the window will be discarded.

 ## NN Description
 ### Hyperparameters